Live Lessons Library

 Q: I can’t make the broadcast.
 When will live streams be released publicly?

-A: The live lesson will be released for everyone to view on the day following the broadcast (second Tuesday of the month).
+A: The live lesson will be released for everyone to view on the Monday following the broadcast (third Monday of the month).
 If you cannot make the broadcast, no worries; you’ll still be able to watch the lesson.
 Don’t forget that you can submit questions for Matt to answer beforehand (see the above FAQ).

 Watch All Previously Released Live Lessons